Cincinnati Realty Investments, LLC

 How We Protect Our Money Partners

-1) Lender provides money to borrower to buy house.
-Borrower’s name is on deed; and lender’s security is a mortgage and a promissory note.
-Borrower misses payments.
-Lender legally forecloses to take ownership of house from borrower and sell to recoup money lent.
+1) When lender provides money for borrower/s to buy house, borrower’s name/s are on deed; and the lender’s security is a mortgage and a promissory note.
+If borrower misses payments, lender legally forecloses to take ownership of house from borrower and sells to recoup money lent.

 b) If lender is a private lender without deep financial pockets… the expense and time to transfer ownership into an individual’s name, usually takes one to three years in court; but the private lender will not be fine in the end.

-What is not known, and purposely avoided in conversation, is how brutal, expensive, and time-consuming a foreclosure really is (as stated above: it could take up to three years in judicious states; and in non- judicious states less time but still dragged out none the less.)
+What is not known, and purposely avoided in conversation, is how brutal, expensive, and time-consuming a foreclosure really is (as stated above: it could take up to three years in judicial states; and in non- judicial states less time but almost as long.)

 How?
-By having the money lender’s name on the deed.
-Meaning the money lender didn’t take a mortgage in exchange for the money lent.
+By having the money partner’s (entity’s) name on the deed.
+Meaning the money partner or entity didn’t take a mortgage in exchange for the money supplied.
 Why?
-Because the money lender owns one hundred percent legal and equitable title of the property.
+Because the money partner would own one hundred percent legal and equitable title of the property.

-The vehicle we use is a Revocable Trust, which is approved in all fifty states.
-Basically, there is:
+The vehicle we use is a Revocable Trust, which is approved in all fifty judicial and non-judicial states.

-2) Trust Agreement (Not recorded; outlining the Trust terms and conditions and naming the Trustee and Beneficiary/s.)
+2) Trust Agreement (not recorded; outlining the Trust terms and conditions and naming the money partner as Trustee and Beneficiary).

-3) Memorandum of Trust (Recorded; announcing there is an unrecorded Trust Agreement.)
+4) Memorandum of Trust (recorded; announcing there is an unrecorded Trust Agreement).

-4) Warranty Deed to Trustee (Recorded; showing money lender is owner of the trust.)
+5) Warranty Deed to Trustee (recorded; showing money partner is owner of the trust).

-5) Memorandum of Title (Recorded; protecting Beneficiaries of an unannounced sale by Trustee.)
+6) Memorandum of Title (recorded; protecting Beneficiary/s of an unannounced sale by Trustee).

-6) Release of Memorandum of Title (Held by Title company or attorney to be recorded at next closing or if Trustee takes back the beneficial interest.)
+7) Release of Memorandum of Title (held by Title company or attorney to be recorded at next closing or if Trustee takes back the beneficial interest).

-7) Limited Power-of-Attorney (Pertaining to property only; Trustee authorizing real estate investor to get permits while rehabbing property.)
+8) Limited Power-of-Attorney (pertaining to property only; Trustee authorizing real estate investor to get permits while rehabbing property).

 If you might have an interest, please call at 513.426.8595 or email me at roger@rwksr.com